After knowing all these amazing Purslane Benefits, you’ll start growing it in your home. It’s easy!

 Growing purslane in containers as a leafy green is also possible.
 You can eat it raw or toss it in salads.
 It’s super easy to grow that’s why it’s considered as a weed.
 Either buy purslane (Portulaca oleracea L.) seeds online or try to find purslane growing wild somewhere.
 It can be grown both from seeds and cuttings.

-Choose a container or hanging basket that is at least 8 inches deep and 8-10 inches wide.
-Don’t care about spacing, you can grow a few plants in such a container.
+Choose a container or hanging basket that is at least 6-8 inches deep and 8-10 inches wide.
+Don’t care about spacing.
+You can grow a lot of plants in such a container.
 Water the plant moderately, this weed is tolerable to underwatering and overwatering both.
-You don’t need to fertilize it regularly, the addition of compost or well-rotted manure to the soil is fine.
-In the climate with mild winters, you can grow it year round.
+You don’t need to fertilize it regularly, the addition of compost or well-rotted manure to the soil is fine and enough.
+In frost-free climates, you can grow it year-round.
 In cooler zones, start planting from the spring.

 1. A Great Spinach Substitute